Chu Chin Chow (1934 film)

 Chu Chin Chow is a 1934 British musical film directed by Walter Forde and starring George Robey, Fritz Kortner and Anna May Wong.
 It was an adaptation of the hit musical Chu Chin Chow by Oscar Asche and Frederick Norton.
 It was shot at the Islington Studios of Gainsborough Pictures in London.
 The film's sets were designed by the art director Ernö Metzner.

-The movie's title inspired the name of the Marvel Comics monster Fin Fang Foom.
+It is claimed that the movie's title inspired the name of the Marvel Comics monster Fin Fang Foom.